ossf/scorecard/docs/checks.md

 ## Automatic-Dependency-Update

-This check tries to determine if a project has dependencies automatically updated.
+This check tries to determine if the project uses a dependency update tool.
 Not updating dependencies makes a project vulnerable to known flaws and prone to attacks.
 A low score is therefore considered `High` risk.
 The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
 This check only looks if it is enabled and does not ensure that it is run and pull requests are merged.